awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 + Individual allocations that belong to an asset, and
 + Sub-assets that were loaded as a consequence of loading this asset.

-Export the analysis to a JSON file
+Export the analysis to a JSON file:

 You can export the analysis to a JSON file in a number of ways:
 + If ImGUI is enabled, you can choose AssetMemoryAnalyzer → Export JSON from the debug menu.
 + In the console, you can enter assetmem_export to generate the file.